-- 38.1 Cases for accelerated advancement within CSOF Level, promotions and performance cash rewards will be considered by the Reward Review Committees established within Business Units. - 38.2 The Business Unit should, where practicable, include on its Reward Review Committee one of its representatives and/or a relevant officer from another Business Unit. - 38.3 CSIRO shall provide to unsuccessful candidates for accelerated advancement and promotion, constructive feedback and advice.
+- 38.1 Cases for accelerated advancement within CSOF Level, promotions and performance cash rewards will be considered by the Reward Review Committees established within Business Units.
+Cases will be reviewed by the Reward Review Committee following completion of Stage 3 of the APA. - 38.2 The Business Unit should, where practicable, include on its Reward Review Committee, one of its representatives and/or a relevant officer from another Business Unit. - 38.3 CSIRO shall provide to unsuccessful candidates for accelerated advancement and promotion, constructive feedback and advice.
 This advice must be provided in writing if requested by a candidate. - 38.4 A list of all officers who receive accelerated advancement, promotions and performance cash rewards and the reasons for such rewards, will be published within the Business Unit.